khadija315/Outcomes_Research/README.md

 # Outcomes_Research
 Outcomes of Open Cohen vs. Lich-Gregoir Ureteral Reimplantation for Pediatric VUR

-This repository contains the dataset and code for the study, as well as the manuscript figures.
+This repository contains the study dataset, analysis code, and manuscript figures.

 ---
 ##  Purpose